5 Commonly Overlooked Considerations When Buying a Forklift

 Consideration should be given to cost and availability of spare parts for your forklift when making an initial purchase.

 There should be no issues or delays in obtaining common spare parts for repairs and maintenance.
 Issues with the supply can be costly to operations not only financially but also in lost productivity if your forklift is unable to be operated whilst waiting for spare parts to become available.

-Adaptalift Group’s national branch network keep a core inventory of spare parts for all our major forklifts brands within each branches parts department.
+Adaptalift Group’s national branch network keeps a core inventory of spare parts for all our major forklifts brands within each branch’s parts department.

 We also have a large central parts DC where we keep a large range of genuine and high quality after-market parts allowing us to supply spare parts to our service technicians and customers without delay.

 When purchasing future handling needs are often overlooked.

 Due to the high cost it is imperative that you try and future proof your forklift as much as possible to be able to meet any increase in your handling needs.